stelzinga/MF/Management_Framework.md

 Critically, Market Intel also includes any sudden change in the environment that forces the Venture to react directly, and in a non-planned manner e.g., an incident at a competitor that puts a lot of negative news on the entire sector both the Venture and competitor operate in.
 ________________________________________
 ## Organising
 Organising establishes *how to do it* as in, how to do what was determined in Planning *and* being able to sustain it financially.
 It is forward looking in its approach.
 Within Operations, Organising broadly structures Resources and Capital to fit the Plan.
 In other words, Organising defines how Staff, Assets and Suppliers are organised and assures Capital is well-structured and available to deliver the Strategy defined in Planning.
 The result is an Organisation in which Staff know what to do and how, using Assets and Suppliers funded by sufficient Capital.
+Organising has a strong focus on the Resources and Capital part of Operations.

 Key deliverables of Organising are:
 - Activities